Image Courtesy of Polyp.

 At that point, the junior associate realizes that life is harder than she thought.
 Suddenly the options seem limited.
 What next?
 Jump to a different firm, work for another 2-3 years – but this time really pay off your debt – and then go in-house?

 At the second firm, the associate picks up a few new debt obligations, like a condo in the City, finally starts saving for retirement and, assuming nothing goes wrong, is on track to have over a million dollars in the bank by the time she turns 60.
 Is a million enough?
 She has no idea.

 It Doesn’t Have To Be That Way

 What will you do with your freedom?
 It’s completely up to you.
 Keep working.
 Travel the world.
 Stop working.
-Become managing partner.
+Become a managing partner.
 The point is that money won’t be a concern.
 All it takes is doing the work of learning about personal finance.
-Whether you want to or not, managing your high income is a part time job.
+Whether you want to or not, managing your high income is a part-time job.
 Will you take charge?

 But How Can You Save So Much?

 Baby steps.
 You first start focusing on things that make you happy.
 You track what you spend.
 Then you start to cut out wasted services you don’t need.
 Then you set up a few automatic savings plans.
 You refinance your student loans.
 Movement leads to movement.
 You start to enjoy saving more than spending.
 You begin taking advantage of the library.
 You bank your raises.
 Your big fat IRS refund check is deposited in your Backdoor Roth IRA.
 You’re an expert now and before you know it you have a six-figure net worth.
 You find out that your money can work harder than you.

 You may think that it’s too hard to save so much money now, but once you start focusing on happiness itself you’ll never look back.
 You’ll begin to realize that you’re working because of those luxury items and shiny new objects.

 How Do I Build Wealth?